Clemson-Forge/resources/README.md

 -->

 ## Interview Prep
+### Technical Interviews
 Preparing for the technical interview or pre-screening can often times be the most crucial step for landing any sort of tech position.
 These technical interview focus largely on DSA concepts which need to be nailed down.

 Leetcode will be one of the best resources for this offering thousands of sample questions that are often times used in real interviews.
-To assist in tackling the different concepts covered in these questions, publicly available question lists can be found which contain a good guideline of questions to complete to understand each DSA concept (hashing, trees, maps, etc).
+Mastering technical interviews takes time, practice, and strategy.
+Below are curated resources to help you nail these interviews!

 | Source | Description |
 |------|-------------|